Billing

 Track Accurate Billable Hours

-Accurate, transparent billable hour reporting is a critical element in your invoicing.
+Accurate, transparent billable hour reports are a critical element to invoicing.
 It shows clients exactly what you are doing for them and justifies the billing amounts.
+Plus, it provides insights into your firm’s productivity and profitability.

 Every law firm staff member should habitually track their billable hours, and associated tasks, in real-time.
-A billable hours chart can streamline the process somewhat.
-The chart converts minute ranges into hourly increments -- 13 to 18 minutes, for example, would be 0.3 hours of billable time.
+A billable hours chart can streamline the process.
+The chart converts minute ranges into hourly increments—13 to 18 minutes, for example, would be 0.3 hours of billable time.

-Translating minutes into hourly increments at the time the work is completed is more efficient than making these calculations later.
-It also produces data that can populate your invoices, without adjustment.
+Translating minutes into hourly increments as work is completed is more efficient than making these calculations later.
+It also produces data that can populate your invoices without adjustment.

 Clearly Itemize the Invoice

-No matter what billing system you use, you should itemize the invoice by date and by task.
-Each line item should also include a description that clearly communicates the value of the time spent.
+No matter what billing system you use, you should itemize every invoice by date and by task.
+Each line item should also include a description that clearly describes the value of the time spent.

 If your invoice structure and billing language are clear and understandable, your client may be ready to pay it immediately.
 Leverage that readiness by providing easy payment options.
-Ideally, clients should be able to click a few links, provide a credit card or bank account number, submit payment, and then move on with their day.
+Ideally, clients should be able to go online, provide a credit card or bank account number, submit payment, and then move on with their day.

-Easy digital payments will get your firm paid much faster vs. asking your client to write and mail a check.
-By the time they find the checkbook, the motivation to pay the invoice may have faded.
+Easy digital payments will get your firm paid much faster versus asking your client to write and mail a check.
+By the time they find the checkbook, their motivation to pay the invoice may have faded.

 This is why QR code payments are an increasingly popular option for law firms.
 Firms can use a solution like LawPay to efficiently add QR codes to their invoices.
 Clients can point their smartphone camera at the QR code and accept the device prompt to follow the link.
-The link then loads your firm's secure, custom payment page.
-With this system, the client can review an invoice and pay the bill in only a few minutes.
+The link then loads your firm's secure, custom payment page where the client can review their invoice and pay the bill in seconds.

 LawPay also has a Quick Bill feature to email clients a payment page link.
-The data proves clients like this system; more than half (57%) of paid Quick Bills are paid the same day.
+This feature is extremely popular among firms and their clients—more than half (57%) of paid Quick Bills are paid the same day.

 Send Timely Invoices and Reminders

-The timing of your billing also affects the invoice's credibility.
+Your billing cadence also affects invoicing credibility.
 Implement billing periods no longer than one month and send invoices shortly after the billing period closes.
-A regular cadence of invoices keeps your client informed.
-It also demonstrates professionalism.
+Consistent invoices keep your clients informed and demonstrate professionalism.

-Programmed reminders that restate late payment terms have similar effects.
+Regular reminders that restate late payment terms have similar effects.
 They inform clients of amounts due and create consequences for nonpayment.
-Even better, reminders that your billing software pushes out automatically require no manpower from your staff.
+The best part is, billing software can release automated payment reminders that require no manpower from your staff, so you can stay focused on substantive work.

-The table below shows a sample cadence you might implement to keep your clients informed about their payment status.
+The table below shows a sample invoice and reminder cadence to keep your clients informed about their payment status.

 Automate Legal Invoices

-MyCase also has a "time finder" feature that creates an itemized report of billable activities logged in MyCase that don't have an associated time entry.
-If the report shows any overlooked time entries, the attorney can quickly add them.
-MyCase also prompts attorneys to add time entries when they send an email, log a phone call, or upload a document to a case.
+- The software will also prompt you to add time entries when you send an email, log a phone call, or upload a document to a case.
 This ensures your invoices are not only informative, but also complete.

-Integrate LawPay with MyCase and your clients will have modern, easy online payment options that are compliant with American Bar Association and Interest on Lawyer Trust Accounts compliance guidelines.
+- Clients will have modern, easy online payment options that comply with Interest on Lawyer Trust Accounts compliance guidelines.

 Get Paid Faster with Effective Legal Invoices

-Creating effective law firm invoice templates for your firm is an important step in streamlining your billing process.
-When invoices are confusing, clients will question the billing details, and possibly the work itself.
-On the other hand, when clients understand the work completed on their behalf -- and its value -- the bills get paid faster.
+Creating effective law firm invoice templates is an important step in streamlining your billing process.
+When invoices are confusing, clients will question the billing details and possibly the work itself.
+On the other hand, when clients understand the work completed on their behalf—and its value—your bills get paid faster.

-The systems your firm uses to track time, create invoices, manage payments, and follow up on outstanding bills are as important as the content of your invoices.
-Key strategies include tracking time by task in hourly increments, using technology to port time entries into invoices, and automatically reminding clients when invoices are coming due or past due.
+Additionally, the systems you use to track time, create invoices, accept payments, and follow up on outstanding bills are just as important as invoice content.
+Key strategies include tracking time by task in hourly increments, using technology to quickly generate invoices based on time entries, and sending automatic reminders.